 This solution is based on the following principles:

 The IAB-UE provides the serving Cell ID of IAB node to the core network.
-The UDM stores the association of IAB-UE ID and Cell ID of IAB node.
+The UDM stores the association of IAB-UE ID, the identifier of AMF serving IAB-UE and Cell ID of IAB node.

 The UE-AMF determines the UE is accessing via a mobile IAB node based on the additional ULI related to the IAB-UE included in the NGAP message as described in the Solution#9.
-When the location reporting procedure for UE is needed, the UE-AMF queries the IAB-UE ID from UDM using Cell ID that UE is camping.
+When the location reporting procedure for UE is needed, the UE-AMF queries the IAB-UE ID and the identifier of AMF serving IAB-UE from UDM using Cell ID that UE is camping.

-The UE-AMF sends the LCS Correlation identifier for UE and IAB-UE ID to the LMF.
-The LMF as location services client additionally performs 5GC-MT-LR procedure for IAB-UE, as defined in clause 6.1.1 of TS 23.273[4].
+The UE-AMF sends Location Request to the LMF including the LCS Correlation identifier for UE, IAB-UE ID and identifier of AMF serving IAB-UE.
+The LMF additionally performs IAB-UE positioning procedure.

 The LMF determines the location of UE by taking the location of the IAB-UE into account.